suleenwong/Sales-Records-Database-Analysis/README.md

 # Sales Records Database Analysis

 The goal of this project is to analyze data from a sales records database for scale model cars and extract information for decision-making.
+The Tableau dashboard for this project can be found [here](https://public.tableau.com/app/profile/suleenwong/viz/SalesRecordsAnalysisDashboard/Story).

 The database contains eight tables: